dbos-inc/dbos-docs/docs/tutorials/workflow-tutorial.md

 They're useful because they're _reliable_: if a server crashes and is restarted, it automatically resumes all incomplete workflows and runs them to completion without re-executing any operation that already completed.
 You can use workflows when you need to coordinate multiple operations that all need to complete for a program to be correct.
 For example, in our [shop demo](..), we use a workflow to do payment processing.
-Workflow reliability guarantees are especially valuable when some of the operations are long-running, like waiting for user inputs.
+Workflow reliability guarantees are especially valuable when some operations are long-running, like waiting for user inputs.

 Workflows must be annotated with the [`@OperonWorkflow`](../api-reference/decorators#operonworkflow) decorator and must have a [`WorkflowContext`](..) as their first argument.
 Like for other Operon functions, inputs and outputs must be serializable to JSON.